Topological properties of positively curved manifolds with symmetry: On bounding the Euler characteristic from below

 By (\ref{prop6}) and Conner's theorem,

 hence it suffices to show that $N$ has vanishing odd Betti numbers.
 Moreover, by (\ref{prop1}) and (\ref{prop2}), $N$ is simply connected and has 4--periodic Betti numbers, so it suffices to prove that $b_3(N) = 0$.
-We prove this in three cases, which together cover Assumptions (\ref{OddBettiAss2})--(\ref{OddBettiAss4}): \begin{itemize} \item Assume $n\equiv 0\bmod{4}$.
+We prove this in three cases, which together cover Assumptions (\ref{thm:OddBettiAss2})--(\ref{thm:OddBettiAss4}).

+First, assume $n\equiv 0\bmod{4}$.
 By (\ref{prop3}), $\dim(N)$ is also divisible by four, hence four--periodicity and Poincar\'e duality imply